RV Caravans Tours-Some Considerations - Part 1

 by Dan & Lisa Goy

 The number one benefit of traveling in an RV Caravan is someone else does the planning!
 No fuss, no muss, you pay your money and your off!
-Guests have told how much they enjoy not having to worry or stress about where they are going to stay, get fuel, shop for groceries etc. Folks really enjoy just following along, taking in the scenery without regard to a map or GPS.
+Guests have told how much they enjoy not having to worry or stress about where they are going to stay, get fuel, shop for Groceries

 WagonMasters operate on schedule and set the travel environment of the caravan.
 If they are experienced, confident, and familiar with all aspects of the tour and locations, people friendly and possess good organizing and conflict resolution skills, all is good.
-Unfortunately this is not the reputation of most WagonMasters, particularly those that are in-charge of larger caravans that can be very challenging to keep organized and on schedule.
+Unfortunately, this is not the reputation of most WagonMasters, particularly those that are in charge of larger caravans that can be very challenging to keep organized and on schedule.
 We personally cannot imagine organizing a group of 40 people and 20 rigs.
-This would be very stressful for sure and a lots less personal, no wonder many WagonMasters seem more like “Drill Sergeants” than tour guides.
+This would be very stressful for sure and a lot less personal, no wonder many WagonMasters seem more like “Drill Sergeants” than tour guides.

 Departure times are usually inflexible, not good if you are a late sleeper or have a morning routine that takes some time before you are prepared to leave.
 We have seen larger caravans assembling before dawn prior to departure, often idling away for almost an hour.